Archive | Uncategorized RSS feed for this archive

 1. Plan Ahead – If you are making a long trip to see loved ones, plan to get plenty of rest before heading back out on the road again.
 If you need to get home on Thursday night, then plan to eat an earlier dinner and then get a power nap in before hitting the road.
 Or, plan a meal that’s not quite as rich in sugars and heavy foods.
 That way you won’t be as drowsy as you drive.

 2. Keep on Eye on the Food – No one wants a burnt turkey.
 But more than that, accidents happen when you’re cooking.
-And when you’re cooking an entire table full of food it’s even more precarious.
-In fact, the Red Cross says there are more than double the number of cooking fires on Thanksgiving than happen on a regular day.
+When you’re cooking an entire table full of food it’s even more precarious.
+In fact, the Red Cross says there are more than double the number of cooking fires on Thanksgiving than on a regular day.
 Keep a close eye on hot oil, boiling pots, and crock pots that might be sitting too close to flammable materials (like paper plates and cups).
 You need to protect yourself from getting hurt and your home from experiencing any accidental burns.

 3. Get a Designated Driver – If you know you’ll be having holiday spirits at your Thanksgiving feast, then take a minute and designate a driver.
-It’s something you plan for on New Year’s and for other important celebrations.
+It’s something you plan for on New Year’s Day, and for other important celebrations.
 Why wouldn’t you do the same for this holiday?

 4. Check Your Home Afterwards – In preparation for guests, you might light a few candles or plug in aromatic scents.
 Be sure to walk through your home after your guests leave and blow out candles or unplug anything you don’t usually leave plugged in.
 Plus, if you had children at your home, check under beds and in unusual places for any dangers they may have left waiting for you.